Kendall Jenner Burglary: Is It Part Of A Larger Conspiracy?

-Adding to the already fragile mindset within the Kardashian / Jenner family following Kim’s robbery, it has been revealed that Kendall Jenner discovered a burglary in her own Hollywood Hills home.
+Adding to the already fragile mindset within the Kardashian/Jenner family following Kim’s robbery, it has been revealed that Kendall Jenner discovered a burglary in her own Hollywood Hills home.
 Making the situation worse, it’s now being reported that the burglary at Kendall’s home may have been an inside job, committed by staff or by people known to Ms. Jenner with occasion to visit the supermodel and reality T.V. star at her home.
 The theft of $200K worth of jewelry has forced Kendall to face the fact that some on her staff or among her friends may not be as loyal as Jenner previously assumed.

 Investigators Believe The Theft At Jenner’s Home To Be An “Inside Job”

-The Hamilton Spectator reports that the burglary at Kendall Jenner’s California home was discovered by the model at 1:00 a.m. on Thursday morning, just following a party hosted by Jenner on Wednesday evening.
-Police arrived shortly to investigate and, finding no signs of forced entry, determined that the crime had been committed by someone with access to the property, such as a guest attending the party thrown by Kendall.
+The Hamilton Spectator reports that the burglary at Kendall Jenner’s California home was discovered by the model at 1 a.m. on Thursday morning, just following a party hosted by Jenner on Wednesday evening.
+Police arrived shortly to investigate and finding no signs of forced entry, determined that the crime had been committed by someone with access to the property, such as a guest attending the party thrown by Kendall.

-During the party, Kendall says she heard an alarm go off, which indicated the opening of a door within her home, but chose to ignore it.
+During the party, Kendall says she heard an alarm go off, which indicated the opening of a door within her home but chose to ignore it.
 Later, after the party ended, Ms. Jenner left her home for about an hour.
 Kendall only noticed that her jewelry collection was missing upon her return.

 The burglary resulted in the theft of an estimated $200K in jewelry, reported Ms. Jenner.

-Following her own robbery, Kim Kardashian has commented that she believes she was targeted through her social media posts, which allowed potential robbers know where her valuables were stored and what Kardashian’s daily routine was like.
+Following her own robbery, Kim Kardashian has commented that she believes she was targeted through her social media posts, which allowed potential robbers to know where her valuables were stored and what Kardashian’s daily routine was like.

 For Kendall, the circumstances may have been much the same, as Ms. Jenner has frequently commented about being a workaholic and being kept away from her home by her career obligations.